demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

 * [Mimics](https://thunderstore.io/c/lethal-company/p/x753/Mimics/) (Custom fire exits can also be mimics.
 Interior name **must** be added to the Mimics config under Interior whitelist.
 Name is "SDMLevel")
 * [FacilityMeltdown](https://thunderstore.io/c/lethal-company/p/loaforc/FacilityMeltdown/) (Can be activated by the dungeon event. **Must** be enabled in the config)
 * [ReservedFlashlightSlot](https://thunderstore.io/c/lethal-company/p/FlipMods/ReservedFlashlightSlot/) (The decorative flashights can be placed in the flashlight slot)
-* AdvancedCompany (Works with previous versions, but the custom items/enemies may not spawn with the current versions.
-Sorry but I will not fix this)

 ## Roadmap in General